Important Note: Unless

 corners of the board are connected to convenient locations.

-LM7805 does require a sink of some sorts, and the chassis alone is perfect.
+LM7805 needs a heat sink, and the chassis alone is

 g) Connecting the